-Given the results showing statistical significance of the narrative coherence, narrative fidelity, and emotional involvement variables, these three variables provided positive insights on the perceptions of narrative quality.
-This test revealed that emotional involvement had a higher statistical significance than values of narrative coherence and fidelity.
-In addition, the partial correlation coefficient of the emotional involvement variable indicates the highest relationship with the audience perception of the drama's narrative quality (DV).
+emotional involvement had a higher statistical significance than values of narrative coherence and fidelity.
+In addition, the partial correlation coefficient of the emotional involvement variable indicates the highest relationship with the audience perception of the drama's narrative quality.

-Coupled with the effectiveness of Fisher's narrative theory (narrative coherence and narrative fidelity) and emotional involvement, this study examined whether or not the power of narrative engagement is significant enough to influence audiences' purchasing behavior.
+Alongside Fisher's narrative theory (narrative coherence and narrative fidelity) and audiences' emotional involvement, this study examined whether or not the power of narrative engagement is significant enough to influence audiences' purchasing behavior.
 The variables in this multiple regression equation were the same as in the first regression model.
-However, instead of separate narrative coherence and fidelity variables, an overall "quality of narrative" variable was added in the equation, representing the dropped variables (Cronbach's Alpha between narrative coherence and fidelity = .867).
-The rule of parsimony validates this substitution in the model, given that our results clearly demonstrate that the narrative coherence and fidelity variables are strongly correlated with audiences' perception about the narrative's quality (See Table 2 for correlation matrix between variables).
+However, instead of separate narrative coherence and fidelity variables, an overall 'quality of narrative' variable was added in the equation, representing the dropped variables (Cronbach's alpha between narrative coherence and fidelity = .867).
+The rule of parsimony validates this substitution in the model, given that our results clearly demonstrate that the narrative coherence and fidelity variables are strongly correlated with audiences' perceptions of the narrative's quality (see Table 2 for the correlation matrix between variables).